Because it accepts that Deity is ultimately mystery...

 cooperation, and elimination of weapons of mass destruction.

-The Mystic's Wheel of the Year calendar features holy days
+The Mystic's Wheel of the Year multifaith calendar features

 of: